 Two-way radios reduce background noises such as wind, rain, construction noises, voices and more.
 This makes them highly useful tools in many more situations than the average mobile phone.

 Those working in the areas of security, construction, manufacturing and hospitality all require heavy-duty two-way radios or a ruggedized purpose built smart phone.
 This allows them to withstand wet and windy conditions.
 Most cell phones are not durable and will crack under the pressure of a single drop of water not to mention in poor weather conditions.

 - Ease of use

-With a programmable Push to talk and SOS button built on the outer shell of the smartphone – this allows team members to communicate instantly.
+With a programmable push-to-talk and SOS button built on the outer shell of the smartphone team members are able to communicate instantly.
 With communication accessible at the push of a button, lone workers are better supported.

 In addition to one-to-one communication, the solution also allows for group calls, making it convenient for team collaboration or delivery of an urgent voice/text message to multiple people simultaneously.
 Advanced solutions allow calls to be made in predefined groups or an ad hoc group that can be created on-the-go.

 Cost effective, reasonably priced smart push-to-talk devices are seamless examples of how these solutions are bettering the standard mobile devices, especially when weighing in the additional features that come with it.

 A fine example of an affordable field-built mobile device, is the Cyrus CS22.
 Cyrus combines a powerful smartphone feature set with a rugged design.
 Although it’s designed for tough conditions, it doesn’t sacrifice the beauty that you’d expect from a smartphone.